wur-bioinformatics/introduction-to-bioinformatics/week3.md

 Model selection proceeds by calculating the likelihood for your MSA using a range of different models and the same tree; the best resulting likelihood scores imply the best-fitting model.

 After selecting the best-fitting model, evaluating different trees and model parameter values allows the Maximum Likelihood estimate (MLE) to be found, depending on the number of sequences in your MSA (driving the tree space).
-The MLE then corresponds to a set of optimal model parameter values with which the estimated sequence divergence and hence the branch lengths in the best-fitting phylogenetic tree topology can be calculated.
+The MLE then corresponds to a set of optimal model parameter values, with which the estimated sequence divergence and hence the branch lengths in the best-fitting phylogenetic tree topology can be calculated.
 Like most character-based tree building methods, the ML approach too is heuristic.

 Phylogenetic tree reconstruction based on maximum likelihood estimation (MLE) has become the dominant tree building approach over the past decade.
-It is an efficient method that can consider differences in substitution rates and patterns between the sequences in a MSA.
+It is an efficient method that can consider differences in substitution rates and patterns between the sequences in an MSA.
 This would mean that non-clocklike or biased (non-random) accumulation of substitutions would be modelled, and this would minimise possible artefacts in inferring the ML tree topology, for instance branch attraction artefacts.

 MLE works as follows.
-Starting from a MSA ("the data"), first a best-fitting substitution model (i.e. JC, K2P etc.) is determined.
+Starting from an MSA ("the data"), first a best-fitting substitution model (e.g., JC, K2P, etc.) is determined.
 Subsequently, a candidate tree is considered and the likelihood $L_D$ of observing the data (the MSA) is calculated given that model and that particular tree.
 Then, another tree is considered whilst the same best-fitting model remains selected and its parameter values are estimated again.
-The likelihood $L_D$ of observing the data (your MSA) is calculated again and this time the likelihood may actually be better.
+The likelihood, $L_D$, of observing the data (your MSA) is calculated again and this time the likelihood may actually be better.
-More trees are evaluated and more model parameter values are considered, all the time keeping track of $L_D$ until no further increase $L_D$ can be obtained.
+More trees are evaluated and more model parameter values are considered, all the time keeping track of $L_D$ until no further increase of $L_D$ can be obtained.
 This is usually achieved by using the heuristic tree search approaches as outlined in [Tree space and heuristic search methods](treespaceandheuristicsearchmethods) and depending on the tree space, determined by the number of sequences in the MSA.
 The end result is the MLE: the combination of a tree and model parameter values that maximizes the likelihood of the data.
 This tree, which may not be the exact best MLE (it is after all heuristics), is then usually referred to as the ML tree.

 ### Model-testing, ML tree search, Bootstrapping

-After a ML tree with branch lengths has been obtained, there is still no information on how nodes in the ML tree may differ in terms of support by the data (MSA).
+After an ML tree with branch lengths has been obtained, there is still no information on how nodes in the ML tree may differ in terms of support by the data (MSA).
 Therefore a bootstrap analysis is carried out, repeating the MLE process a number of times, based on pseudo-replicate data sets drawn from the MSA (see [Nodal support in phylogenetic trees: the bootstrap](nodalsupportthebootstrap)).
-After a ML tree is obtained for each pseudo-replicate data set, a 50% majority-rule consensus tree is calculated in order to see the group frequencies (the proportion of replicates in which each node is occurring).
+After an ML tree is obtained for each pseudo-replicate data set, a 50% majority-rule consensus tree is calculated in order to see the group frequencies (the proportion of replicates in which each node is occurring).
 These frequencies are also referred to as _bootstrap values_.
 The idea is that the more synapomorphies a node has, the higher its bootstrap value will be.
-Unfortunately, there no simple linear relationship between character support and bootstrap values.
+Unfortunately, there is no simple linear relationship between character support and bootstrap values.
 Generally, bootstrap values <90% are considered poor support for that node, and values <50% (or even <60%) as "no support".
 Bootstrap values of 62% are usually obtained for MSAs containing one synapomorphy, meaning that such nodes should probably be ignored and collapsed.
-{numref}`w3f6.1` illustrates what happens to bootstrap consensus trees when poorly supported nodes are collapsed: the tree topology becomes less well resolved but what is left is strong.
+{numref}`bootstrap_collapse` illustrates what happens to bootstrap consensus trees when poorly supported nodes are collapsed: the tree topology becomes less well resolved but what is left is strong.

-:::{figure} images/Week3/w3_06_1.jpg
+:::{figure} images/Week3/bootstrap-collapse.jpg
-:alt:
+:alt: ML tree with bootstrap values and the same ML tree with low support bootstrap values collapsed.
-:align: center
+:width: 100%
-:name: w3f6.1
+:name: bootstrap_collapse

 Bootstrap analysis.
 A) A maximum likelihood tree with bootstrap values indicated at nodes.
 Note that not all nodes show a bootstrap value, which is probably because values <50% are ignored.
 B) The same analysis, but this time all nodes with bootstrap values <50% collapsed.
 Note the introduction of a polytomy containing four lineages resulting from collapsing weak nodes, and the change from additive tree to cladogram style in the collapsed tree.
+Credits: {cite}`bioinformatics_2007`.
 :::

-The MLE pipeline for phylogenetic reconstruction is implemented in the software package IQ-TREE, which includes i) model testing, ii) ML tree search, and iii) bootstrapping for both nucleotide and amino acid sequences.
+The MLE pipeline for phylogenetic reconstruction is implemented in the software package [IQ-TREE](http://www.iqtree.org/){cite}`iqtree_2020`, which includes I) model testing, II) ML tree search, and III) bootstrapping for both nucleotide and amino acid sequences.
-IQ-TREE will be demonstrated and used in the practical.
+IQ-TREE will be demonstrated and used in the [practical](https://brightspace.wur.nl/d2l/le/content/240303/viewContent/1022425/View).

 ## Recap tree building methods

 To summarise, tree building methods can be classified according to the type of data used, characters (or "sites") _versus_ pairwise distance, and depending on whether an explicit model of character evolution is applied versus mere counting (parsimony).
-In this course we covered Maximum Likelihood and parsimony, and Neighbor Joining using corrected distances, i.e. applying the character model in pairwise sequence comparison.
+In this course we covered Maximum Likelihood and parsimony, and Neighbor Joining using corrected distances, i.e., applying the character model in pairwise sequence comparison.
 Bayesian Inference, in which probabilities for nodes are calculated, and different models are evaluated simultaneously, is beyond the scope of this course.
-(If you are interested they are covered in BIS-30306 Comparative Biology & Systematics).
+(If you are interested they are covered in [BIS-30306 Comparative Biology & Systematics](https://wur.osiris-student.nl/onderwijscatalogus/extern/cursus?cursusid=817294&taal=en)).

 ```{list-table}
 :header-rows: 1